Jim Edgar: Second term (1995–1999)

-"Edgar Ramp"
+While pro-choice, Edgar signed into law the Parental Notification of Abortion Act during his second term.

-Prior to 1981, the State of Illinois funded pensions on an "as-you-go" basis, making benefit payouts as they came due, with employee contributions and investment income funding a reserve to cover future payouts.
-This approach was stopped in 1982 due to strains on the Illinois budget, and state contributions remained flat between 1982 and 1995, resulting in underfunding of pensions by approximately $20 billion.
-To address this shortfall, the Illinois legislature, in 1994, passed and then-Governor Edgar signed Public Act 88-593, which set payments by the State of Illinois into the pension funds at only 90 percent of liabilities, stretched this funding level over 50 years until 2045, and back-loaded payments with a 15-year ramp.
-The underfunding of pension reserves over the first fifteen years was not fiscally sound, and was the major cause of a large gap between the State's obligations to pay pension benefits and the funds available to pay those benefits.
-As Governor, Edgar signed the pension legislation into law, and for this reason, the initial underfunding of pensions became known as the "Edgar Ramp."
-The US Federal Securities and Exchange Commission described this analysis in a report.
+In 1997, Edgar announced retirement from politics at the end of his second term.
+If he sought a third term, he was seen by his supporters as likely to win it.
+Edgar supported Secretary of State George Ryan to succeed him, and was elected governor in 1998.
+Edgar was summoned by his supporters and received a presidential invitation in 2003 to enter the race to fill outgoing Republican U.S. Senator Peter Fitzgerald's seat, but he declined.

 Post-governorship

-Edgar is a distinguished fellow of the Institute of Government & Public Affairs at the University of Illinois Urbana-Champaign.
+Edgar was a distinguished fellow of the Institute of Government & Public Affairs at the University of Illinois Urbana-Champaign.

 In 1999, Edgar was elected a fellow of the National Academy of Public Administration.

 Edgar was named the honorary chairman of the Ronald Reagan Centennial Celebration at Eureka College, President Reagan's alma mater.
 To open the Reagan Centennial year in January 2011, Governor Edgar delivered the keynote speech at the concluding dinner of the "Reagan and the Midwest" academic conference held at Eureka College.
 In September 2011, Edgar helped dedicate the Mark R. Shenkman Reagan Research Center housed in the Eureka College library.

 As former chairman of the board of the Abraham Lincoln Presidential Library Foundation, Edgar underwrote the costs of the traveling trophy for the annual Lincoln Bowl tradition started in 2012.
 The Lincoln Bowl celebrates the Lincoln connection with Knox College and Eureka College, two Illinois colleges where Lincoln spoke, and is awarded to the winning team each time the two schools play each other in football.

 In July 2016, the Chicago Sun-Times reported that Illinois Financing Partners, a firm for which Edgar served as chairman, won approval by the state to advance money to state vendors who had been waiting for payments by the state.
 In turn, the firm would get to keep late payment fees when Illinois finally pays.

 Edgar was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 1999 in the area of Government.

-He is a resident fellow at the John F. Kennedy School of Government at Harvard University.
+He was a resident fellow at the John F. Kennedy School of Government at Harvard University.